Event proposals. Two words guaranteed to make senior event planners, and anyone with a responsibility for business development, to groan.

 Here you go!

 If you want to hit the top 5% in the event planning industry and have your proposals shortlisted by all the best clients, make innovation your goal.
 Putting your clients at the heart of an event with proper messaging and powerful visuals creates an emotional connection and gets them excited about working with you.
-Start thinking like an innovator, and see how a whole new event proposal design can transform your event planning business.
+Start thinking like an innovator, and see how a whole new event proposal design and these top tips on how to write an event proposal can transform your event planning business.

 Now onto you:

-- Do you have more tips and advice to add about how to create winning event proposals and get more business?
+- keyboard_arrow_right Do you have more tips and advice to add about how to create winning event proposals and get more business?
+What learnings can you share about how to write an event proposal?
+Have you got an event planning proposal example you want to share?
+What event proposal ideas have improved your success rate and got you more business?
 Comment below.